rzmz/raintree-patient-weight-tracker/README.md

 ## Internationalization

-This stack uses i18next for internationalization.
+This stack uses  Paraglide JS for internationalization.
 It supports both client and server side translations.
 Features included out of the box:
 - Support for multiple languages
 - Typesafe resources
-- client side translations are fetched only when needed
 - language switcher
 - language detector (uses the request to detect the language, falls back to your fallback language)